Datasciensyash/ReviewClassifier/README.md

 ## Dataset

 #### Dataset source
 For training and evaluating model was chosen [Large Movie Review Dataset](https://ai.stanford.edu/~amaas/data/sentiment/), gathered at [IMDB](https://www.imdb.com/).
 Dataset contains `50,000` user film reviews with positive or negative label. `25,000` in the test and training part.
-All two classes are completely balanced, `12,500` per positive and negative class.
+Both classes classes are completely balanced, `12,500` per positive and negative class.

 Here a small example of dataset samples: